-Legal - Compliant
+Legal - Compatible

-In a fire alarm system, the term "Compliant" is a legal term meaning "It has been tested by a third-party, nationally known testing laboratory like UL, ULC, CE, CCC, FM, etc., and found to work in a particular fire alarm system."
-The testing laboratory, if they have found it to work as a system (the fire alarm panel and the sounder working together) then they will have "listed" as "Compliant" because they work together.
+In a fire alarm system, the term "Compatible" is a legal term meaning "It has been tested by a third-party, nationally known testing laboratory like UL, ULC, CE, CCC, FM, etc., and found to work in a particular fire alarm system."
+The testing laboratory, if they have found it to work as a system (the fire alarm panel and the sounder working together) then they will have "listed" as "Compatible" because they work together.

 The people that would have hired the testing laboratory will know if it is "Listed as Compatible".
 Either the manufacturer that makes the fire panel or the manufacturer that makes the sounder will have this combination tested (this particular panel connected to this particular sounder).